hilgardt-collab/gSens/README.md

 **For NVIDIA GPU Monitoring:** You need the pynvml library, which is installed via pip above, and the NVIDIA drivers must be installed on your system.

+**For Sensor monitoring** You need to have lm-sensors installed and run the sensors-detect script as root

 #### **2\.
 Clone the Repository**

 git clone \<your-repository-url\>